dhanielelectricianrsudulin/IT2FIS-OOA-Hospital-Load-Forecasting/README.md

 ## 📁 Repository Contents

-### 1. Dataset and Evaluation Metrics (Excel File)
+### 1. Dataset and Evaluation Metrics (forcasting RSUD ULIN revisi 5 new.xlsx )
 * Contains the raw electrical load records from Ulin Regional Public Hospital spanning 2020 to 2024.
-* Includes explicit chronological train-test splits (to prevent data leakage), preprocessing calculations (WDmax, LDmax, TLDmax, and VLDmax), and the fully compiled prediction results with evaluation metrics (R-squared, RMSE, MAE, and MAPE).
+* Includes explicit chronological train-test splits (to prevent data leakage), preprocessing calculations (WDmax, LDmax, TLDmax, and VLDmax),Rulebase and the fully compiled prediction results with evaluation metrics (R-squared, RMSE, MAE, and MAPE).

 ### 2. MATLAB Codes (Year 2023)
 * A folder containing all forecasting scripts and rule-generation codes tested on the 2023 hold-out dataset.